grafana/agent/docs/flow/reference/config-blocks/logging.md

 # `logging` block

-`logging` is a configuration block used to customize how Grafana Agent produces log messages.
+`logging` is an optional configuration block used to customize how Grafana Agent produces log messages. `logging` is specified without a label and can only be provided once per configuration file.

 > **NOTE**: Configuration blocks are not components, so expressions which
 > reference the exports of components may not be used.